 I am telling you, every time I read this account I side with Peter!
-You know, men may not like raising their hands and holding hands in church.
+You know, men may not like raising their hands or holding hands in church.
 They may not like singing and praying out loud.
 But they do like things that are powerful and real.
-Peter is on a mountaintop with Jesus and watching as heaven touches earth.
+Here Peter was on a mountaintop with Jesus and watching as heaven touched earth.
 It doesn’t get more powerful and real than that.
-Jesus is glorified before Peter’s very eyes, and Moses and Elijah are there, too.
+Jesus was glorified before Peter’s very eyes, and Moses and Elijah were there, too.
 Moses and Elijah would have been common heroes of Jewish boys (and MEN).
 They were cut from a different cloth.
 They were real men who had real relationships with God and served a real God with integrity, honor and courage.

 But today I ask myself and all you men out there (and ladies, too), are we living in the powerful reality of our faith?
 Are we living in the certainty of what Jesus has done for us?
 We don’t have to live in doubt and wonder.
 Jesus died on the cross to bear our sins, and He has risen from the dead.
 This is most CERTAINLY true!
 Let’s hold fast to this truth.
 Let’s live our lives, courageously defending the principles of the faith we hold to be true.
 I’m thinking it’s time for us men to become like Peter and say it like it is.
 We need to live out our Christian lives with a renewed confidence and boldness.